 - Pour your oatmeal mixture into a breakfast bowl and microwave for 2 minutes 30 seconds.

-- Top the oats with melted chocolate spread and Digestive biscuit crumbs.
+- Top the oats with melted dairy-free chocolate or chocolate spread and Digestive biscuit crumbs.